arfa79/BlogApp/README.md

 ## Project Purpose

 BlogApp aims to provide a platform for viewing, creating, and updating blog posts.
 It utilizes Django and Celery to handle backend logic, Django Ninja for API development, and integrates with PostgreSQL and Redis for data storage and caching.
-The project also includes GitHub Actions for continuous integration.

 ## Dependencies

 BlogApp has the following dependencies: